Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

 Along with numerically exact methods, a number of approximate techniques have been developed and applied to the Holstein model \cite{Hohenadler_2003,Filippis_2005,Berciu_PRL2006,Berciu_PRB2006}.
-The DMFT is a simple non-perturbative technique that gives a numerically cheap solution of the Holstein model directly on the real frequency axis \cite{Ciuchi_1997}.
+The dynamical mean field theory (DMFT) is a simple nonperturbative technique that has emerged as a method of choice for the studies of the Mott physics within the Hubbard model \cite{DMFT_RMP1996,martin_reining_ceperley_2016}.
+It can also be applied to the Holstein model giving numerically cheap results directly on the real frequency axis \cite{Ciuchi_1997}.
 This method fully takes into account local quantum fluctuations and it becomes exact in the limit of infinite coordination number when the correlations become completely local.
 It was soon recognized \cite{Fratini_2001,Fratini_2003} that the DMFT gives qualitatively correct spectral functions and conductivity for the Holstein model in three dimensions.
-The DMFT method can be, however, applied also to low-dimensional systems.
-In this case the solution is approximate as it neglects the nonlocal correlations and one might expect that the DMFT solution would not be accurate, particularly in one dimension.
+In low-dimensional systems the solution is approximate as it neglects the nonlocal correlations and one might expect that the DMFT solution would not be accurate, particularly in one dimension.
 Surprisingly, to our knowledge, only the DMFT solution for the Bethe lattice was used in comparisons with the numerically exact results for the ground state properties in one dimension \cite{Romero_1998,Ku_Bonca_2002}.
-The Bethe lattice has a semi-elliptic noninteracting density of states and the quantitative agreement was rather poor which has led to the conclusion that the DMFT cannot provide a realistic description of the low-dimensional Holstein model due to the importance of nonlocal correlations \cite{Romero_1998,Ku_Bonca_2002,Alexandrov_book2010}.
+The quantitative agreement was rather poor suggesting that the DMFT cannot provide a realistic description of the low-dimensional Holstein model due to the importance of nonlocal correlations \cite{Romero_1998,Ku_Bonca_2002,Alexandrov_book2010}.